maxgio92/notes/content/notes/program-execution-environment.md

 ![memory-sp-bp](https://raw.githubusercontent.com/maxgio92/notes/99171626abe0c24cf00a66c480287d4701ec61df/content/images/memory-sp-bp.svg)

+Please bear in mind that the stack layout can vary based on the ABI calling convention and the architecture.

 We'll now go through the call path and see which data is also pushed to the stack, which is used to keep track of the execution path.

 ### The call path